Adamlhardy/CodeReviewProject/README.md

   ```bash
   git push origin feature/add-classes
   ```
-- **Create a Pull Request** against the `starter-code` branch in the main repository.
+- **Create a Pull Request** against the `main` branch in the main repository.
 Ensure your PR description clearly describes your changes.

 ## Peer Review Process